Tutorial

 Ahmed Fawzy Gad and James Skelton

 In computer vision, object detection is the problem of locating one or more objects in an image.
 Besides the traditional object detection techniques, advanced deep learning models like R-CNN and YOLO can achieve impressive detection over different types of objects.
-These models accept an image as the input and return the coordinates of the bounding box around each detected object.
+These models accept an image as the input and return the bounding box coordinates around each detected object.

-This tutorial discusses the confusion matrix, and how the precision, recall and accuracy are calculated.
-In another tutorial, the mAP will be discussed.
+This tutorial discusses the confusion matrix and how precision, recall, and accuracy are calculated.
+The mAP will be discussed in another tutorial.
+Specifically, we’ll cover:

 Prerequisites